What type of water heater should I have installed?

-- Contact Wilson Home Services LLC to have your water heater anode rod inspected periodically, and for any routine maintenance.
+- Contact Wilson Home Services to have your water heater anode rod inspected periodically, and for any routine maintenance.

 With proper maintenance, a tank-style water heater should last 10-12 years and a tankless water heater can be expected to last between 18-20 years.